NCOA Logo

 First of all, one of the most important things to understand about National Change of Address is that the USPS-built matching logic is intentionally very strict.
 The USPS controls both the matching logic & the data, and the names and addresses in your list must match the USPS data or there won't be a match.
 The wisdom behind the strictness of the USPS matching logic is that it is deemed far better to not give a new address if there is suspicion of it being wrong, rather than giving it and having it be wrong.
 Our strict matching logic is a very good thing.

 Furthermore, whether or not you receive new address information from National Change of Address depends on a number of factors, a few of which include: the relocating postal customer must actually have filed a change of address; the relocating postal customer must also provide accurate information that corresponds with your data; the length of time since the change of address was filed; etc. Also, the demographic and geographic makeup of your list and the quality of the data in your list will affect the results of the NCOA processing.
-Generally speaking, the better your input data, the better your results
+Generally speaking, the better your input data, the better your results.

 I get it.
 So what can effect my NCOA match rate?